pqrs-org/Karabiner-Elements/DEVELOPMENT.md

     - First, event transformation cannot be performed while entering a password, for example.
     - Second, while events cannot be captured, modifier states and similar state can change, so when Secure Event Input ends, the pressed-key state may suddenly differ from what it was when Secure Event Input began.
 This is especially noticeable when using `sudo` in `Terminal.app`.
 - With `CGEventTap`, there is no way to determine which device an event came from.
 Because of this, behavior such as modifying only events from the built-in keyboard cannot be implemented.
+- The caps Lock hardware events cannot be received directly; instead, we receive the result after macOS has processed them.
+  As a result, the key_up and key_down events for the caps Lock key do not correspond to the physical key movement: only key_down is received when it is locked, and only key_up is received when it is unlocked.

 Because these limitations are significant, Karabiner-Elements does not use `CGEventTap` as its primary method for capturing key events.